 Foundation vs concealer: w&h verdict

-As with so much in beauty, the choice is yours.
+Much like foundation vs BB cream, and so much else in beauty, the choice is yours.
 Whether you want to pick between foundation vs concealer or use both, as well as which order you apply them in is completely up to you.
 Take a look at your skin, assess how much pigment you need and what you want to cover, then experiment.

 If you have severe acne or want your makeup to cover scars, applying both, with your concealer first is probably best.
 This allows maximum coverage and you can always apply more concealer on top of the foundation.
 "Applying the concealer allows you to correct specific areas first," says Adenuga.
 "This gives the skin a uniform and even tone, so you know exactly what needs to be done to match the rest of the complexion, and can apply the remaining makeup products proficiently."

 If you have fairly clear skin to start with, you might find that a concealer is all you need.
 "If a client’s skin is very good we would use just a dab of concealer in areas where needed and skip the foundation altogether," agrees Barnes.
-Foundation isn't always necessary so if you're having a good skin day, skip it and embrace a more natural you.
+The best foundations for mature skin can sometimes be no foundation, and smothering your skin in base isn't always necessary so if you're having a good skin day, skip it and embrace a more natural you.

 woman&home thanks Caroline Barnes and Joy Adenuga for their time and expertise